-To subscribe please contact:

-Global Arbitration Review

-Meridian House, 34-35 Farringdon Street

-London, EC4A 4HL

-United Kingdom

-Tel: +44 20 3780 4134

-Fax: +44 20 7229 6910
+To subscribe please contact: Global Arbitration Review Meridian House, 34-35 Farringdon Street London, EC4A 4HL United Kingdom Tel: +44 20 3780 4134 Fax: +44 20 7229 6910 subscriptions@globalarbitrationreview.com

-subscriptions@globalarbitrationreview.com

 No photocopying.
 CLA and other agency licensing systems do not apply.
-For an authorised copy, contact gemma.chalk@globalarbitrationreview.com.
+For an authorised copy, contact natalie.hacker@lbresearch.com.

 The information provided in this publication is general and may not apply in a specific situation.
 Legal advice should always be sought before taking any legal action based on the information provided.
 This information is not intended to create, nor does receipt of it constitute, a lawyer-client relationship.
 The publishers and authors accept no responsibility for any acts or omissions contained herein.
-Although the information provided is accurate as at July 2020, be advised that this is a developing area.
+Although the information provided is accurate as of July 2021, be advised that this is a developing area.

-ISBN: 978-1-83862-248-0
+ISBN: 978-1-83862-571-9

-© 2020 Law Business Research Limited
+© 2021 Law Business Research Limited